dell-7567-hackintosh/Sequoia/README.md

 ## Prerequisites

-1. A working macOS machine or VM to prepare the USB installer.
+1. A working machine to prepare the USB installer.
 2. A USB flash drive (≤32 GB) formatted as **FAT32**.
 3. Latest OpenCore release from [Acidanthera/OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases).